-Fixture offsets provide a way to set the Program Zero location from within a G-Code file.
+Fixture offsets provide a way to set Program Zero to a predefined location.
 They are activated using the G54-G59 and G54.1 commands (described in the System Programming section of this manual).
-The XYZA coordinates are defined in machine coordinates.
+The XYZABC coordinates are defined in machine coordinates.
 These coordinates represent the offset from Machine Zero to the new Program Zero location.